ericvergo/Top_Grp_Ord/README.md

 # Ordinal Homeomorphism Groups

-Lean 4 formalization of "Algebraic and geometric properties of homeomorphism groups of ordinals" by Bhat et al.
+Lean 4 formalization of "Algebraic and geometric properties of homeomorphism groups of ordinals" by Bhat et al. You are responsible for the bulk of the proof writing in lean and are given agency within this repo, up to the rules below.
+The goal is for you to be able to work for long periods of time without my involvement.

 ## Important: After Auto-Compacting